mezau532/smart_commuter/README.md

 # smart_commuter
-Copyright © 2017 {Ulysses Meza, Jinghui Han} This app is under the Apache License, Version 2.0 (the "License").
-Please see the file LICENSE in this distribution for license terms.
+Copyright © 2017 Ulysses Meza and Jinghui Han.
+This app is under the Apache License, Version 2.0 (the "License").
+Please see the files LICENSE and COPYING in this distribution for license terms.

 **Contributor**: Ulysses Meza <br /> Jinghui Han (jinghan@pdx.edu)

-##Project Description
-This is a mobile app that can be used to find public/ride share transportation in the metro area, which allows people to check arrival time for a specific stop, check the best ride for their trip(uber,lyft OR trimet), etc(will add more).
-Our general idea of this app is to provide a friendly and easy use app to users.
-Easy and friendly outlook, with needed features, allowing users easyly meet their needs while using public transportaion.

 ## Week 3 report
 ### What we have been working on